dabrahams/standard/README.md

       IDENT ':'
     ```

-2. A break or a continue statement applies to the innermost loops, unless it defines a loop label.
-In that case, it applies to the innermost loop defined with the same label.

-3. (Example)

-    ```val
-    var numbers: Array<Int> = []
-    outer:for let i in 1 to 3 {
-      for let j in 1 to 3 {
-        if j % i == 0 { continue outer }
-        numbers.append(j.copy())
-      }
-    }
-    ```

-    After executing these statements, `numbers` contains the sequence `1, 1, 2`.
+2. A loop statement introduces a lexical scope.
+The body of a loop is a brace statement lexically nested inside the loop's scope.

+3. A loop has three control entry points: a head, a body, and a tail.
+Control enters a loop from its head.
+The head belongs to the loop scope and the tail belongs to the body's scope.
+When a loop statement is executed, control is transferred to its head, entering the loop's scope.
+If control reaches the end of a loop's body, it is unconditionally transferred to its tail.
+The body's scope and then the loop's scope are exited when control exits the tail, whether or not it is transferred back to the head.

+4. A continuation test is a procedure that determines whether an additional iteration should take place, or whether control should exit the loop.
+A continuation test may take in the head or in the body of a loop.

-### 4.5.1.
+### 4.3.2.
 Do-while statments

-1. Do-while statements have the form:
+1. `do-while` statements have the form:

     ```ebnf
     do-while-stmt ::=
       'do' brace-stmt 'while' expr
     ```

-2. The condition of a do-while loop must be an expression of type `Bool`.
-The condition is interpreted as though it was part of the scope delimited by the loop's body.
-The value of the condition is not consumed.
+2. The condition of a `do-while` statement belongs to the tail of the loop.
+It must be an expression of type `Bool`, which is evaluated by each continuation test.
+The test succeeds if the condition evaluates to `true`.
+That value is not consumed.

 3. (Example)